Get Started

 How to Set Up and Customize Flat Rate Shipping in WooCommerce?

-Here, we’ll be going to show how you can set different flat rates for different areas.
+Here, we’ll show how to set different flat rates for different areas.

-For this scenario, we'll be creating different flat rates for the iPhone 15 Pro Max inside and outside of the USA.
-It means inside the USA, the shipping rate will be $80, and outside of the USA, the rate will be $120.
+For this scenario, we'll create different flat rates for the iPhone 15 Pro Max inside and outside the USA.
+The shipping rate will be $80 inside the USA, and $120 outside the USA.

 We'll also offer free shipping for those who meet the threshold of $1200 (in the USA) and $1000 (outside the USA).